 Their rationale is that by using the whole plant, you benefit from any potential synergistic effects of all naturally occurring compounds, including any compounds not yet discovered.

-This product seeks to deliver at least some of the benefits of both.
+According to this product’s label, this manufacturer seeks to deliver at least some of the benefits of both.

 For this reason, buying organic bacopa supplements is strongly recommended.